[[folder:Opening the loop]]

 ** I'm guessing they don't have a way to actually detect time travel.
 If they ''find'' a time machine, they may well bring in special investigators by the hundreds and send everyone remotely connected to it to the death chair, but they aren't able to prevent people from time traveling through any existing technological means.

 * How is this considered a Sci-Fi Noir?
-There's barley any Noir elements in the film and the narration ends after the first little while.
+There's barely any Noir elements in the film and the narration ends after the first little while.

 ** There's narration right at the very end of the film.
 The Noir elements are the GrayAndGrayMorality, the themes of crime and assassination and the characters who are out for themselves and will do bad things to achieve good results.